George Eastham: Managerial career

 Eastham became Tony Waddington's assistant at Stoke, and succeeded Waddington as Stoke manager after the latter resigned in March 1977, becoming only the club's fourth manager since 1935.
 He took over a side depleted of their best players who had been sold off to pay for repair work at the Victoria Ground and in trouble, and their relegation from the First Division was confirmed while he was in charge, finishing 21st out of 22 in 1976–77 after a run of just one win in 13 games.
 Eastham lasted only ten months, leaving the club in January 1978, after failing to sustain a push for promotion from the Second Division.

-Retirement
+Later life and death

-After leaving the Stoke job, he quit professional football completely, and emigrated to South Africa in 1978.
-He set up his own sportswear business as well as being a football coach for local black children (being a noted opponent of Apartheid).
-He is also chairman of the South African Arsenal Supporters' Club.
+After leaving the Stoke job, Eastham quit professional football completely and emigrated to South Africa in 1978.
+He set up his own sportswear business as well as being a football coach for local black children (being a noted opponent of apartheid).
+He was also chairman of the South African Arsenal Supporters' Club.

+Eastham died on 20 December 2024, at the age of 88.

+Since his death, only three members of the 1966 World Cup Winning squad of England, Geoff Hurst, Terry Paine and Ian Callaghan, are still alive.